Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Characteristics of summer Greenland blocking in reanalysis

 \subsection{Composite analysis}

 We now separate the GB events into upstream and retrograding types and analyze their respective characteristics.
-In order to effectively separate blocking events in the two classes for both indices, we need to find an alternative method compared to \citet{hauser2024life}, as in the DAV index case we do not find a clear separation into two geographical clusters.
-We therefore need to rely on the wave breaking characteristics of blocks, which we find to be linked to the onset region.
+To effectively separate blocking events in the two classes for both indices, we require an approach different from that of \citet{hauser2024life}, who based the classification on the geographical location of the blocking center of mass prior to its arrival over Greenland.
+In fact, for the DAV index, we do not find a clear separation into distinct geographical clusters.
+We therefore rely on the wave breaking characteristics of the blocks, which we find to be closely linked to the onset region and provide a consistent method for both the DAV and GHA indices.